theguyonthesky/Blind-SQLI/README.md

 # Tools and Technologies Used
 Python – Main programming language.

-`sys` – Used for output handling and termination.

 `requests` – For sending HTTP POST requests.

 Linux (Kali) – Typical environment for running hash-cracking tools.

 # Files
-`brute_force_login.py`: Main Python script that performs the brute-force attack.
+`brute_force_login.py`: Main Python script that performs the blind SQL injection attack.

 `rockyou.txt`: A wordlist file containing millions of commonly used passwords (You can use any .txt wordlist).